gbif/ipt/GMPHowToGuide.md

 Ultimately, the goal in publishing the metadata is that the data resource described therein can be fully documented and registered in the GBIF Registry.
 In so doing, the data resource becomes globally discoverable.

-## Metadata Authoring: What to Use?
+## Metadata Publishing Solutions

 If sampling-event data, occurrence data or checklist data are being published using the IPT, there is a built-in metadata authoring functionality that can be used to write an accompanying metadata document conforming to the GMP.
 It may be convenient to use this tool for authoring metadata even if no data is being published, especially if there is a need to author and manage several metadata documents.
 On the other hand, if only a few metadata documents are needed, it might be easiest to generate them manually, for example by modifying a sample document.
 Below is a description of each of these methodologies.

-### Integrated Publishing Toolkit (IPT)
+### Publishing metadata using the IPT

-The GBIF IPT is a free open-source tool for publishing biodiversity data, as well as resource metadata, that gets published as Darwin Core Archives (DwC-As).
+The IPT contains a built-in metadata editor that allows you to easily fill in resource metadata, validate it, and produce an EML file that is always valid XML.
 Users are recommended to reuse an [IPT data hosting centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) instead of installing and maintaining their own installation.

-The IPT contains a user-friendly interface that makes authoring metadata easy.
-Once a user has inputted and saved the minimum required metadata, they can return to it at any time to add to or modify the metadata.

-In total, there are 12 different forms in the IPT that logically organise metadata entry.
-These are:
+In total, the IPT has 12 different metadata forms that logically organise metadata entry:

 1. Basic Metadata
 2. Geographic Coverage